Sisko16/Camera/README.md

 In this project you will use the Gui Maker mobile app to control a remote webcam

-Find the guide to the Gui Maker here: https://guimaker.app
+Find the guide to the Gui Maker app here: https://guimaker.app

 <!-- !['dashboard'](images/camera-dashboard.png) -->
 &nbsp;&nbsp;&nbsp;